 S's unfair dismissal claim failed, on the basis that the investigation had been reasonable.
 The EAT found that the decision was perverse.
 The allegations went directly to the employee's honesty.
 As an employee in a position of trust, they were very serious allegations.
 The key fact was whether S had concealed the items yet this evidence went untested at the disciplinary hearing and the employee's explanation for his behaviour had not been investigated.
 The case has been sent to a fresh Tribunal for rehearing.

-If you wish to discuss any employment problem please contact Janet Long on 020 3254 1435 (direct line) or by email to email@example.com
+If you wish to discuss any employment problem please contact Janet Long by email to firstname.lastname@example.org